fastify/fastify-postgres/README.md

 ```

 ### `pg` option
-If you want to provide your own `pg` module, for example to support packages like [`pg-range`](https://www.npmjs.com/package/pg-range), you can provide an optional `pg` option with the patched library to use:
+If you want to provide your own `pg` module, for example, to support packages like [`pg-range`](https://www.npmjs.com/package/pg-range), you can provide an optional `pg` option with the patched library to use:

 ```js
 const fastify = require('fastify')()